DustinKeovanna/cse15l-lab-reports/lab report1.md

 lecture1  messages

 ```
 By giving no input for the ls command, it shows us the folders in the current directory we're in.
 In "home", we have two folders which are lecture1 and messages.
+The current directory was home, and no error occurred.

 (given directory path as argument)
 ```